 - 1/4 cup (85g) honey (or barley malt syrup)*

 - egg wash: 1 egg white beaten with 1 Tablespoon water

 - Prepare the dough: Whisk the warm water and yeast together in the bowl of your stand mixer fitted with a dough hook attachment.
 Cover and allow to sit for 5 minutes.

 - Add the flour, brown sugar, and salt.
 Beat on low speed for 2 minutes.
 The dough is very stiff and will look somewhat dry.

 - Turn the dough out onto a lightly floured surface.
-With lightly floured hands, knead the dough for 4-5 minutes.
-The dough is too heavy for the mixer to knead it!
+With lightly floured hands, knead the dough for 6-7 minutes.
+After kneading, the dough should still feel a little soft.
+Poke it with your finger—if it slowly bounces back, your dough is ready to rise.
+If not, keep kneading.
+The dough is too heavy for the mixer to knead it.

 - Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow the dough to rise at room temperature for 60-90 minutes or until double in size.